classy-python/ccbv/CONTRIBUTING.md

     make build

 This will install the requirements, collect static files, migrate the database, and finally load all the existing fixtures into your database.
+Afterwards, you can run

+    make run-prod

+to start the webserver.

 ## Updating requirements
 Add or remove the dependency from either `requirements.prod.in` or `requirements.dev.in` as appropriate.